-The Doctor, from a race called the Time Lords whose home planet is Gallifrey, travels through time and space in his ship the TARDIS (an acronym for Time and Relative Dimensions In Space) with numerous companions.
-From time to time he regenerates into a new form (which is how the show has been running since 1963).
+The Doctor, from a race called the Time Lords/Ladies whose home planet is Gallifrey, travels through time and space in his/her ship the TARDIS (an acronym for Time and Relative Dimension In Space) with numerous companions.
+From time to time he/she regenerates into a new form (which is how the series has been running since 1963).
+Written by

 See more »

 197 of 290 people found this review helpful.

 Was this review helpful to you?